 What about Yoga?

 Yoga isn't just about stretching.
 There are strength and balance components to yoga as well as mindfulness and the relaxation component.
-True some yoga moves involve strong stretching but we would question there purpose of these knowing what the research is telling us.
+True some yoga moves involve strong stretching but we would question the purpose of these stretches knowing what the research is telling us.